linzjs/linz/docusaurus/docs/linz-defaults.md

 Review the options for the [session middleware](https://github.com/expressjs/session#cookie) and the [cookie parser middleware](https://github.com/jshttp/cookie#options).

-### styleLocations
+### requiredStyles

-You can customise where the external styles are loaded from using the `styleLocations` default.
+You can customise where the external styles are loaded from using the `requiredStyles` default.
 You might want to do this if you want to bring some of the styles in-house.

 ```
-'styleLocations': {
+'requiredStyles': {
     'bootstrap-datetimepicker.min.css': {
         crossorigin: 'anonymous',
         href: '/css/bootstrap-datetimepicker.min.css',